-The results presented in this paper were generated using two different computers.
+The results presented in this paper were generated using 2 different computers.
 The first was on a desktop computer containing 8, 2.8 GHz Intel CPUs and 8G of Memory.
-The second machine was a 32 node, 2.93 Ghz, shared memory computer containing 200 Gb of memory.
-The raw C. elegans data, if loaded entirely into memory at once, requires 4.2 Gb of memory, while the mouse neuropil data requires 25 Gb.
+The second machine was a 32 node, 2.93Ghz, shared memory computer containing 200G of memory.
+The raw C. elegans data, if loaded entirely into memory at once, requires 4.2G of memory, while the mouse neuropil data requires 25G.
 Because of these memory requirements, distribution of the processing was done across computers, in parallel, for the most efficient computation of results as possible.
 Details regarding the time for each computation are described in detail in the following sections.

-Results for the C. Elegans Ventral Nerve Cord
+3.1 Results for the C. elegans Ventral Nerve Cord

 The nematode C. elegans is an important organism for neural circuit reconstruction because it is the only organism for which the connectivity has been determined (White et al. 1986; Varshney et al. 2011).
-Nevertheless, there are still numerous questions that require the determination of the connectivity, such as how genes regulate wiring (Jin et al. 1994) or how connectivity is altered to mediate different behaviors, for example,
+Nevertheless, there are still numerous questions that require the determination of the connectivity, such as how genes regulate wiring (Jin, Hoskins, and Horvitz 1994) or how connectivity is altered to mediate different behaviors, for example, between males and females (White et al. 2007).

-Fig. 13 (Color) Output of the method on C. elegans test images. a is the raw image, b is the output from the final stage of the series ANN (Section "Serial Neural Network Architecture"), c is the output from the sequential section ANN (Section "Sequential Section Serial Neural Network Architecture"), d is the output after tensor voting (Section "Tensor Voting"), and e is the segmentations of the neuron regions from a flood fill between males and females (White et al. 2007).
 In addition, reconstructions of the full nervous system reveal topological characteristics of the neurons that are important for studies of neuronal functions.
 The particular dataset used in this paper is from the ventral nerve cord of the C. elegans and is important for studying the interwoven topology of neurons making connections to local targets.